strengejacke/ggeffects/tests/testthat/_snaps/print_hypothesis_test.md

       1         |    16.02 |      1.25 | [0.91, 1.71] | 0.161
     Message <simpleMessage>

-      Predictions are presented as odds ratios.
+      Predictions are presented on the exponentiated scale.

 # print hypothesis_test comma and dash levels